bergwerf/linear_integer_arithmetic/README.md

 approach than quantifier elimination.

 ### 2.1.
 A naive approach.
-I first construct a decision procedure using a very naive approach: translating formulas into a language with an addition relation `A(x, y, z) <-> x + y = z` and the usual equality and inequality relations.
-It should be straightforward to apply the automata-based decision method to these formulas.
+I first construct a decision procedure using a naive approach: translating formulae into a language with an addition relation `A(x, y, z) <-> x + y = z` and the usual equality and inequality relations.
+It should be straightforward to apply the automata-based decision method to these formulae.

 ### 2.1.
 Basic optimizations.
 The most important optimization is using more sophisticated automata that